An upper bound to gas storage and delivery via pressure-swing adsorption in porous materials: Review of previous work

 A third body of work incorporated both gas-gas interactions \emph{and} steric interactions of the gas with the atoms of the porous material.
 Simulations of methane adsorption in hundreds of thousands of explicit nanoporous crystal structures---both real and hypothetical---suggested that the ARPA-E deliverable capacity target is infeasible~\cite{simon2015materials}; the highest simulated methane deliverable capacity was 196 cm$^3$~STP/cm$^3$.
-Confidence in this conclusion rests upon (i) the accuracy of the intermolecular potentials describing the molecular interactions and (ii) the sufficient sampling of material space, i.e.\ that the structures considered are representative of the set of possible materials.
+Confidence in this conclusion rests upon (i) the accuracy of the intermolecular potentials describing the molecular interactions and (ii) the sufficient sampling of material space, i.e.\ that the structures considered are representative of the set of possible materials \cite{Moosavi2020understanding}.
 To further explore material space and address sensitivity to the intermolecular potentials: scaling the Lennard-Jones potential well depths of material atoms to model enhanced interactions~\cite{gomez2014exploring}, placing Lennard-Jones spheres in a unit cell randomly to form ``pseudo-materials''~\cite{kaija2018high}, and generating fictitious potential energy fields via a generative adversarial network trained on zeolite structures~\cite{lee2019predicting} all generated model substrates that failed to meet the ARPA-E methane deliverable capacity target.

+Finally, in a number of studies, molecular simulations of gas adsorption in a large pool of both existing and predicted nanoporous structures empirically shed light on performance limitations \cite{firlej2013understanding, goldsmith2013theoretical, ahmed2019exceptional,simon2015materials}.
+Such studies can guide the development of new materials by allowing researchers to identify commonalities among materials that have desirable properties.
+However, the largest observed simulated deliverable capacity among the pool of candidate materials in such studies is only a \emph{lower bound} on the highest attainable deliverable capacity that is is predicted upon the accuracy of the molecular models.

-In this work, we place a rigorous upper bound on the deliverable capacity of a pure gas in a rigid substrate by endowing a control volume with a spatially uniform background energy field.
+In this work, we place a rigorous upper bound on the isothermal deliverable capacity of a pure gas in a rigid substrate by endowing a control volume with a spatially uniform background energy field.
 Instead of using a molecular model for the gas~\cite{gomez2017impact}, we use the experimental equation of state to account for gas-gas interactions.
 In addition, we prove using the calculus of variations that this spatially uniform substrate yields a maximal deliverable capacity.
-We use our framework to place an upper bound on the deliverable capacity of methane and hydrogen gas.
+We use our framework to place an upper bound on the deliverable capacity of methane and hydrogen gas at conditions relevant to vehicular storage.